 At DeLaveaga Park, you can experience many outdoor activities, including archery, hiking, and cycling.
 There are a variety of short-distance trails, ranging from 0.6 to 1.5 miles.
 After a walk or bike ride, you can enjoy a picnic on the pretty tables under the shade of the trees.

 Want to improve your archery or learn how to fire arrows?
 The park’s archery course consists of two one-way trails consisting of 14 targets each.
 If you’re more into golf, you’ll also find a good course to enjoy.
 No matter what sport you practice, you can be sure that you can do it here in a relaxing, natural environment.

 Big Basin Redwoods State Park

 Looking for a natural family getaway?
 Big Basin Redwoods State Park fits the bill.
 The park opened in 1902 and is the oldest state park in California.
-Located in Santa Cruz County, it spans 18,000 acres of ancient redwood trees and includes access to some of the most beautiful beaches in Santa Cruz.
+Located in Santa Cruz County, it spans 18,000 acres of ancient redwood trees with hiking trails to access to some of the most beautiful beaches in Santa Cruz.

 Enjoy everything from short walks to high-performance hikes, with a well-appointed camping area to rest up in.
 And it’s all set within a stunning forest with beautiful views of waterfalls and the Pacific Ocean.

 One of the best things to do in Santa Cruz, CA, is to plan for a full day of hiking on the 10.5-mile Berry Creek Falls Trail.
 This 2,150-foot elevation trail will lead you through the redwood forest to views of cooling waterfalls.

 Easier hiking trail options include Sempervirens Falls at four miles long, and the Redwood Loop Trail at just 0.6 miles.
 For the former, consider half a day of walking; for the latter, one hour is enough.